sushiroll4093/clone/Home.md

 ### Using a Tarball or a Zip

-You can also download a tarball or zip file.
+You can also download a tarball or zip file:

    * [Canvas Tarball](http://github.com/instructure/canvas-lms/tarball/stable)
    * [Canvas Zip](http://github.com/instructure/canvas-lms/zipball/stable)